Solution of the Continuous Time Bilinear Quadratic Regulator Problem by Krotov's Method: Numerical Example

 An effective control is expected to reduce the amplitude of the vibrating structure during the ground motion.
-This goal was indeed attained by the synthesized controller, as shown in \figref{fig:krotmeth:cbqr:savs:z}.
+This goal was indeed attained by each of the synthesized controllers, as shown in \figref{fig:krotmeth:cbqr:savs:z}.